dejan/espeak-http/README.md

 # espeak-http

-espeak-http is a micro web app for Text-To-Speech conversion via HTTP powered by Ruby, Sinatra, lame, espeak and espeak-ruby.
+espeak-http is a micro web app for Text-To-Speech conversion via HTTP powered by Ruby, Roda, lame, espeak and espeak-ruby.

 ## Run